asuresh213/numeripy/README.md

-# numeripy
+# Numeripy

-numeripy is a numerical methods package that includes various numerical methods often encountered in senior year numerical analysis + Optimization courses.
+Numeripy is a numerical methods package that includes various numerical methods often encountered in senior year Numerical Analysis + Optimization courses.
 It is written with the motivation to provide flexibility to the user in selecting a certain scheme and having a good precision control.
 It also helps one compare and contrast the performances of different schemes for a certain problem.
 Another potential avenue of use would be for pedagogical purposes - with a pre-compiled library, real time analysis of rather involved methods in class is made possible

 # Ver 0.1 comes with
 ### ODE solvers